ooteniya1/resource-estimation/README.md

 ```

 #### Record Test Plans using Apache JMeter
 Now that we have the Todo application up and running, the next step is to create our test plans based on the Todo endpoints.
+For this workshop, the endpoints we would like to profile are:

 ```
 $ curl -X GET "http://todo-spring-resource-estimation.apps.cluster-5a89.sandbox1752.opentlc.com/todo/1" -H  "accept: */*"